-5 Ways to Keep from Driving Drowsy
+5 Ways to Keep From Driving Drowsy

 Drowsiness and fatigue affect a wide range of people, including young people (18 – 29), students, parents of young children, shift workers, those with health issues, and people who drive between midnight and six in the morning.
 Driving long distances without taking rest breaks, driving alone, or traveling frequently for work are all situations that can cause drowsiness.
 Avoiding these situations as much as possible can help reduce the risk of drowsy driving.